mpcabete/Typer/devlog.md

 ==================================================(23/3)
--adicionei a configuraçao pra mudar a linguagem no settings -configurei componente pra acessar a linguagem selecionada no settings
+-adicionei a configuraçao pra mudar a linguagem no settings -configurei componente pra acessar a linguagem selecionada no settings -coloquei opção pra ver os rounds no eixo x dos graficos do stats -adicionei as bolinhas no grafico de linha do stats

 =================================================(amanhã)
 []arrumar bug do espaço com focus no tema